xPloits3c/DorkEye/Docs/INSTALL.md

 - ✔ --help works
 - ✔ Config file created

-## 🔍 Installation complete — ready to start dorking!
+## 🎯 Installation Complete
+DorkEye is now ready to use.
+Happy hunting. 🔍